-More than 19 million workers who previously did not have a single paid sick day are now covered by a paid sick time law.
+- 57 million workers who previously did not have a single paid sick day are now covered by a state or local paid sick time law.

-Over 15 million workers have access to paid family and medical leave, allowing them to care for a new child or seriously ill family member or to recover from their own serious health condition.
+- 37 million workers have access to paid family and medical leave in their state, allowing them to care for a new child or seriously ill family member or to recover from their own serious health condition.

 Through our free and confidential legal helpline, we provide advice and legal support to the most vulnerable workers.
 People call us when they need resources to advocate for their workplace rights, a free lawyer to help them get their job back after taking sick time, or when they have been illegally forced off the job after announcing their pregnancy.

 Since we introduced our helpline in 2009, we have fielded calls in both English and Spanish from thousands of workers and helped hundreds keep their job.
 Through this service, we’ve met our most courageous clients and passionate advocates for change.

 Clients like Takirah, who had a high-risk pregnancy and was forced off her job because her employer refused to provide her with a modest accommodation.
 After we contacted Takirah’s employer, they offered her a higher paying lighter duty position for the remainder of her pregnancy.

 And Anthony, whose employer gave him disciplinary points and withheld his pay after he took three sick days, one to care for his mother and two for his own illness.
 We represented Anthony and got relief for him and 159 other workers, totaling more than $60,000.